 Moreover, this dish helps with blood sugar levels, metabolism, and heart health!

-Is bulgur wheat healthier than rice?
+Is bulgur wheat better for you than rice?

 Bulgur wheat is generally healthier than rice due to its high fiber and protein content.
 It also contains more essential nutrients compared to rice.
 It also has fewer calories for weight loss.